jrroosevelt/VS2PCG/VS2PCG_glossary.md

 While this character is in combat, enemy players can't play plot twists.

 # Cost (Recruit Cost)
 When recruiting characters and equipment, the cost (or recruit cost) for that card is printed in the upper-left corner of the card.
 This is the number of Recruit Points that you must pay in order to recruit the card.
-You typically have recruit points equal to the number of resources you have at the start of your turn, though some effects (like **Wealthy**) can give you Recruit Points as well.
+You typically have Recruit Points equal to the number of resources you have at the start of your turn, though some effects (like **Wealthy**) can give you Recruit Points as well.

 ---